ArneGockeln/AwesomePaywall/README.md

 ### 3. Setup the StoreManager
 To setup the StoreManager just import AwesomePaywall in your main app file and run a configuration task.
-Don't forget to set the terms of use and privacy policy web urls!
+Don't forget to set the product identifiers, terms of use and privacy policy web urls!

 ```swift
 import SwiftUI